djacobow/pidog2/README.md

        connectors have voltage dividers between them and the attiny, so that you can safely measure any voltage up to about 16V.
 You can, of course, change those resistors to different values for different ranges.
-My intentino was that these would be used to monitor a battery voltage, but they can be used for other purposes as well.
+My intention was that these would be used to monitor a battery voltage, but they can be used for other purposes as well.